-For more information regarding the proposals and their consideration by the Executive Board please refer to http://cdm.unfccc.int/methodologies/PAmethodologies/PAmethodologies/approved.html.
-This methodology also refers to the "Consolidated baseline methodology for grid-connected electricity generation from renewable sources" (ACM0002) and the latest version of the "Tool for the demonstration and assessment of additionality".
+For more information regarding the proposals and their consideration by the Executive Board please refer to http://cdm.unfccc.int/goto/MPappmeth.
+This methodology also refers to the "Tool for calculation of emission factor for electricity systems", the latest version of the "Tool for the demonstration and assessment of additionality" and the latest version of the "Tool to determine project emissions from flaring gases containing Methane1".